 These data sets are required if you want a system log in your system.

-These data sets contain system log data that consists of:

-- Write-to-log (WTL) messages

-- Data entered by the operator

-- Job time, step time, and data from the JOB and EXEC statements of a job that has ended

-- Write-to-operator (WTO) and write-to-operator reply (WTOR) messages

-- Accepted replies to WTOR messages
+Contents These data sets contain system log data that consists of: Write-to-log (WTL) messages Data entered by the operator Job time, step time, and data from the JOB and EXEC statements of a job that has ended Write-to-operator (WTO) and write-to-operator reply (WTOR) messages Accepted replies to WTOR messages Operator commands Туре These are sequential data sets.
+Specifying for the New System Location: These data sets must be on direct-access volumes.

-- Operator commands

-These are sequential data sets.

-These data sets must be on direct-access volumes.
 They can be on the system-residence volume.
+DD Statement: The standard format is used.
 Secondary allocations cannot be specified.

-'''

-RECFM=VB,BLKSIZE= 3625 if on a 2311

-20483 if on a 2301

-4892 if on a 2303

-14136 if on a 2305-1

-14660 if on a 2305-2

-7294 if on a 2314

-13030 if on a 3330

-'''

-BLKSIZE must be greater than half the amount of storage allocated for the system log buffer by means of the WTLBFRS parameter of the SCHEDULR macro.

-This statement must be coded for these data sets.

-Allocation and Cataloging:

-These data sets are not used during system generation.
+The following DCB subparameters must be specified: RECFM=VB,BLKSIZE= 3625 if on a 2311 20483 if on a 2301 4892 if on a 2303 14136 if on a 2305-1 14660 if on a 2305-2 7294 if on a 2314 13030 if on a 3330 BLKSIZE must be greater than half the amount of storage allocated for the system log buffer by means of the WTLBFRS parameter of the SCHEDULR macro.
+Catalog Statement: This statement must be coded for these data sets.
+Allocation and Cataloging: These data sets are not used during system generation.
 Therefore, they do not have to be allocated and cataloged until just before IPL for the new system.
 For convenience, it is recommended that you allocate and catalog them with the other system data sets.